-# What are the 2 different types of delegated legislation Delegated legislation, also known as secondary or subordinate legislation, is a form of law made by a person or body other than Parliament, but with the authority of an Act of Parliament.
-In the UK’s constitutional framework, where Parliament is ...
+# What are the 2 different types of delegated legislation Delegated legislation, also known as secondary or subordinate legislation, is ...

 Introduction Statutory interpretation is a fundamental skill for lawyers and a core function of the judiciary.
 When faced with an ...